utcompling/textgrounder/README.txt

 and run.
 For example, you can run `TwitterPull.scala` as follows using the TextGrounder front end:

-$ textgrounder --hadoop run opennlp.textgrounder.preprocess.TwitterPull input output
+$ poligrounder --hadoop run opennlp.poligrounder.preprocess.TwitterPull input output

 or you can run it directly using `hadoop`:

-$ hadoop jar $TEXTGROUNDER_DIR/target/textgrounder-assembly.jar opennlp.textgrounder.preprocess.TwitterPull input output
+$ hadoop jar $POLIGROUNDER_DIR/target/poligrounder-assembly.jar opennlp.poligrounder.preprocess.TwitterPull input output

 In both cases, it is assumed that the data to be preprocessed is located in the HDFS directory `input` and the results are stored into the HDFS directory